-Because glaucoma is often without warning signs, early diagnosis depends heavily on the routine measurement of the intraocular pressure, examination of the optic nerve and visual field.
-Early diagnosis is critical because once the retinal axons of the nerve are damaged they cannot be restored.
+Because glaucoma is often without warning signs, early diagnosis through regular exams is essential to preserving your vision.
+Thorough examinations for glaucoma include the routine measurement of the intraocular pressure, examination of the optic nerve and visual field.
+Early diagnosis is critical because once the retinal axons of the nerve are damaged, they cannot be restored.
 The measurement of intraocular pressure alone is not adequate because many patients with glaucoma have normal pressures at various times throughout the day.
-The most common form of glaucoma is classified as open angle glaucoma and it does not have any warning signs.
-It is recommended that people over the age of 40 have annual eye exams that include assessment of the optic nerve, retina and the visual field in addition to measuring intraocular pressure.
-In our office we utilize the most advanced technology such as the GDX, VF, OCT, and Visante to diagnose and manage glaucoma.
+The most common form of glaucoma is classified as open angle glaucoma, and it does not have any warning signs.
+It is advised that people over the age of 40 have annual eye exams that include assessments of the optic nerve and retina and of the visual field, in addition to measuring intraocular pressure.
+In our office, we utilize the most advanced technology such as the GDX, VF, OCT, and Visante® to diagnose and manage glaucoma.

 Protect your vision.
 Call us today at (405) 372-1715 to schedule your appointment and evaluation for glaucoma.

 Regardless of the type of glaucoma, the treatment goal is to control the intraocular pressure in an attempt to slow the damage of the optic nerve.
 Depending upon the type of glaucoma, the treatments usually used consist of medications, laser treatments, or surgical intervention to lower the pressure inside the eye.